xyencode/vpn-install/README.md

 * **DNS: Predefined sets.
 Added system resolvers useful for prevent DNS leaks with geoblocked contents**

 ## TODO
-+ TODO: Scripted portforwarding to the clients
++ TODO: Scripted portforwarding to the clients (and static ip assignment)
 + TODO: Check and adjust configuration files for pptp server and l2tp server for native Windows XP client
-+ TODO: Check compatibility of PPTP and L2TP on various network equipments with built-in support (tplink, mikrotik, ...)
++ TODO: Accurate revision of iptables rules restoring on reboot (considering to move to a systemd service to do this)

 ## Requirements
 * Ubuntu (Successfully tested on Ubuntu Server 18.04 LTS with lastest core 4.15.0-177-generic x86_64)
 * CentOS 7 (Successfully tested on CentOS 7.9 with lastest core 3.10.0-1160-62.1.el7.x86_64)
+* CentOS Stream 8 (Successfully tested on CentOS Stream 8)

 ## Installation
 Download: `git clone --depth=1 https://github.com/xyencode/vpn-install.git`